-Following ADA guidelines, Dr. Conover recommends that patients visit our Philadelphia dentist office for a routine dental care exam every six months.
+Dr. Conover follows ADA guidelines and recommends that patients visit our office for a routine dental care exam every six months.
 Hygiene visits with us include a comprehensive dental exam and consultation with the dentist.
 Preventive dental care is a general dentistry service we provide to new and existing patients in Philadelphia, PA.

 Our hygiene visits include: